World Traveller

 Polar Library is well stocked with books and popular board games.
 The Library is open 24 hours.
 Its collection includes books in various languages and themed on wildlife, history, marine biology, geology, ecology, also field guides, picture- and reference books.

-Polar Boutique is the gift shop selling travel essentials and souvenirs, as well as a selection of expedition gear (clothing, waterproof pants, gloves, hats).
-The Shop's opening hours are based on the daily scheduled cruise activities.
+Polar Boutique is a gift shop selling travel essentials and souvenirs, as well as a selection of expedition gear (clothing, waterproof pants, gloves, hats).
+The shop's opening hours are based on the daily scheduled cruise activities.

 As complimentary shoreside activities are offered camping, seakayaking, stand-up paddleboarding, Zodiac boat tours.